inzapp/inzcrypt/README.md

 Files are encrypted by randomly generated keys,<br>
 and user-defined password is used for encrypt randomly generated keys.<br>
 Encrypted keys are stored at the end of the file.<br>
-This is to have different results even if the files of the same content are encrypted with the same settings.<br>
+This is to have different results even if the files of the same content are encrypted with the same settings.<br><br>

 ## Usage
 Example encryption test.txt file with AES